Composite values of shifted exponentials: Introduction

-In fact, we are more generally able to show that a shifted exponential $a^n-b$ is not a $k$-almost prime (a number with at most $k$ prime factors) for a density $1$ set of natural numbers $n$.
+In addition to showing compositeness of $a^n-b$ for almost all $n$, we are more generally able to show that $a^n-b$ is not a $k$-almost prime (a number with at most $k$ prime factors) for a density $1$ set of natural numbers $n$.
 We prove this in the following strong sense.